Interpretive Synopsis of the Film

 Gore is my candidate for the Nobel Peace Prize!

 Although we Americans are the

-worse polluters on earth, we and Australia are the only two major countries on
+worse polluters on earth, we and Australia are the only two major

 The car companies say they will go

-broke if they reach efficiency standards already current in China, and they say
+broke if they reach efficiency standards already current in China, and

-because we don’t meet China’s standards.
+China today, because we don’t meet China’s standards.